Skip to content

 Currently there is no easy upgrade option for icons with name changes in SVG sprites.
 Each usage where an icon name is changed will need to be updated.

-Here’s an example updating the SVG code in the project:
+Here’s an example updating an individual icon’s SVG code in a project:

 This icon is updated.
 It’s somewhere.